mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 For all other ESP32 variants (like the most popular ‘original’ ESP32), [only *internal* SRAM can be used](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/issues/55), so you will be limited to the ~200KB or so of 'free' SRAM (because of the memory used for your sketch amongst other things) regardless of how many megabytes of SPIRAM/PSRAM you may have connected.

-## Supported panels
+## Supported panel can types
-### Parallel scan lines
+It is impossible to provide a comprehensive list of what panels are supported (or not supported) as new variations of the chips used to 'drive' these panels are created almost weekly (usually from China).
+You should contact the seller to confirm the chips used in a panel before purchasing to use with this library.

 * 'Two scan' panels where **two** rows/lines are updated in parallel.
-    * 64x32 (width x height) 'Indoor' panels, such as this [typical RGB panel available for purchase](https://www.aliexpress.com/item/256-128mm-64-32-pixels-1-16-Scan-Indoor-3in1-SMD2121-RGB-full-color-P4-led/32810362851.html).
-Often also referred to as 1/16 'scan panel' as every 16th row is updated in parallel (hence why I refer to it as 'two scan')
+    * 64x32 (width x height) 'Indoor' panels, which are often referred to as 1/16 'scan panel' as every 16th row is updated in parallel (hence why I refer to it as 'two scan')
     * 64x64 pixel 1/32 Scan LED Matrix 'Indoor' Panel

 * 'Four scan' panels where **four** rows/lines are updated in parallel.